††††† RELATES TO: 7 C.F.R. 274.2, 274.4, 274.5, 274.6

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: 7 C.F.R.
-271.4 requires the Cabinet for Health and Family Services to administer a Food Stamp Program within the state.
+271.4 requires the Cabinet for Health and Family Services to administer a Supplemental Nutrition Assistance Program (SNAP) within the state.
 KRS 194A.050(1) requires the secretary to promulgate administrative regulations necessary to implement programs mandated by federal law or to qualify for the receipt of federal funds and necessary to cooperate with other state and federal agencies for the proper administration of the cabinet and itís programs.
 The cabinet shall follow procedures established in 7 C.F.R.
-274.12 in the operation of an electronic benefit transfer or "EBT" system.
-This administrative regulation establishes issuance procedures used by the cabinet in the administration of the Food Stamp Program.
+274.1 in the operation of an electronic benefit transfer or "EBT" system.
+This administrative regulation establishes issuance procedures used by the cabinet in the administration of SNAP.

 ††††† Section 1.
 Basic Issuance Requirements.
 (1) The cabinet shall be responsible for the timely and accurate issuance of benefits to eligible households.